 A large entrance sign will be placed at the fork on South Point Road that says "DEPARTMENT OF HAWAIIAN HOME LANDS" and "NATIONAL HISTORIC LANDMARK."
 The purpose of this sign is to remind the public that they are entering into (1) private property managed by DHHL and (2) a nationally designated area for its cultural and historical significance.
 While there is an existing plaque recognizing the area as a National Historic Landmark, it is not visible to the public.

 Examples of entrance signs.

-Below are suggested signage for various locations at South Point.
+Below are suggested signage for various locations at South Point; however, additional community consultation regarding the signage options and specific placement is recommended.